 On Thursday, April 25th, Congresswoman Carolyn B. Maloney (NY-12) (pictured center) joined elected officials.
-Equal Rights Amendment advocates to sentence a current US Department of Justice decision to no longer shield a federal regulation banning FGM/C, call for Speaker Pelosi to step in to defend the regulation, and phone for the ratification of the Equal Rights Amendment (ERA).
+Equal Rights Amendment advocates challenge a current US Department of Justice decision to no longer shield a federal regulation banning FGM/C, call for Speaker Pelosi to step in to defend the regulation, and phone for the ratification of the Equal Rights Amendment (ERA).
 Congresswoman Maloney is the sponsor of H.J.
 Res.
 35, a bill to restart the ratification process of the ERA.

 While the Trump Administration has determined not to protect the 1996 law banning FGM/C, the House or the Senate should achieve this.
 Accordingly, Congresswoman Maloney wrote a letter nowadays (partial text underneath) to Speaker Nancy Pelosi to urge her to guard the U.S. Court of Appeals regulation.